 When draft time came, he volunteered to be a medic on the front lines because he didn't ever want to take a life.
 He was the kindest soul I've ever known.
 Will his memory just be forgotten forever?

 So I wonder... what will happen to it all?
-Will my photos end up in a giant cardboard box, stuffed in a corner somewhere at Goodwill?
+Will my photos end up in a giant cardboard box that smells like mildew, stuffed in a corner somewhere at Goodwill?
 Will people sift through them at an estate sale and make up stories about what kind of person I was?
 I'm sure whatever they come up with will be cooler than reality.

 Will they get tossed away by some teenager who cleans out the houses of people who die when there's no next of kin?
 I suppose it's like when I worked at the nursing home and I'd see those people who never had anyone visit them - I imagine my stuff will probably go wherever they're stuff went?